 It introduces the transliterated words and phrases along with the translation side by side.
 You can either play all of them at once and/or listen to each one by one.
 They show them in the normal pronunciation speed just like how the natives would speak it.

-Still using the same words, but now they add the Thai words, pictures (not all have pictures), and the slow speed version.
+Still use the same words, but now they add Thai script, pictures (not all have pictures), and the slow-speed version.

 Practice saying both the words and phrases in Thai.
-After you finished, they will put the recording done by the native speaker together with yours, so you can compare them and fix where it needs to be fixed.
+After you finish, they will put the recording done by the native speaker together with yours, so you can compare them and fix where they need to be fixed.

 There are 2 ways to do this exercise.

-You’ll be listening to a recording and all you have to do is match the word/phrases that are being said to the ones shown in the boxes.
+You’ll be listening to a recording and all you have to do is match the words/ phrases that are being said to the ones shown in the boxes.

 They will show you the translation and you have to think of the right transliterated words/ phrases for it and then just say it out loud to yourself.
 This is not a recording exercise.
 After that, click the Show Thai button to see if it’s correct.
 If it’s wrong, try again.